linusmossberg/monte-carlo-ray-tracer/README.md

 ]
 ```

-The `cameras` object contains an array of different cameras.
 The `focal_length` and `sensor_width` fields are defined in millimeters.
 A sensor width of 35mm (full frame) is most often usefull since focal lengths normally are defined in terms of 35mm-equivalent focal lengths.

 The `eye` field defines the position of the camera, and the `up` and `forward` fields defines the orientation vectors of the camera.
 The up and forward vectors can be replaced with the `look_at` field, which defines the coordinate that the camera should look at instead.